cherylkc/catalog-service/docs/index.md

 Welcome to Wordhoard’s API documentation!
 This is your gateway to all the information you need to effectively use our API.

-To get started, visit our [Overview](docs/overview.md) page or dive right into our Quickstart guide below.
+To get started, visit our [Overview](/docs/overview.md) page or dive right into our Quickstart guide below.

 ## Getting started

-Use our Quickstart guide to get the service up and running in no time!
+Use our Quickstart guide (*coming soon*) to get the service up and running in no time!

 ## Tutorials